 The ring road is 5 miles long and paved but because of the topography of the island, it does not go along the shore but further up the hill with a fair number of ups and downs.

-The hike to the 788-feet tall Mount Livermore is 5.1 miles from Ayala Cove round trip.
+The hike to the 788-foot tall Mount Livermore is 5.1 miles from Ayala Cove round trip.
 Mount Livermore is named for Caroline Livermore who was a local conservationist who fought to create Angel Island State Park.

 Biking on Angel Island